Brooke Tomaszewski Koprovic

-KENOSHA—Brooke Tomaszewski Koprovic age 32, a resident of Kenosha, died Thursday, July 14th, 2022 at Froedtert Hospital in Wauwatosa.
+KENOSHA—Brooke Tomaszewski Koprovic age 32, a resident of Kenosha, passed away Thursday, July 14, 2022 at Froedtert Hospital in Wauwatosa.

-A memorial service will be held on Saturday, July 23rd, 2022 at 11:00 A.M. at the Kemper Center Founders Hall.
-(6501-3rd Avenue) Visitation with the family will take place on Saturday in Founders Hall from 9:30 A.M. until the time of service.
+Due to the power outage at Kemper Center a memorial SERVICE HAS BEEN RESCHEDULED for Wednesday, July 27, 2022 at 7:00 p.m. in the Kemper Center Founders Hall.
+(6501 3rd, Ave.)
+Visitation with the family will take place in Founders Hall from 5:30 p.m. until the time of service.

-A complete obituary will appear in the Wednesday edition of the paper.

 Casey Family Options Funerals and Cremations